19 min read

 by William Thomas

-Lee — not “General Lee” just now, but for this brief blessed moment, only the “Bobby Lee” his beloved wife, Mary Anna Randolph Curtis Lee called him — preferred the early mornings.
-Before his men stirred from uneasy slumber and gathered in small groups, those who still had tobacco lighting scarred pipes.
+Why spoil a moment devoid of rebel yells and yankee thunder?
+Lee — not “General Lee” just now, but simply the “Bobby Lee” his beloved wife, Mary Anna Randolph Curtis Lee called him — preferred the early mornings.
+Before his men stirred from uneasy slumber wracked by hideously disfigured ghosts and gathered in small groups, those who still had tobacco lighting scarred pipes.
 No need for cooking fires.
 There was nothing to boil or fry.

-So quiet, Lee thought.
-Soothing as the Rose of Arlington's bosom, which he longed to lay upon again if the good Lord ever deigned to again grant him such rest.
+So quiet, Lee thought in the deeper silence that followed.
+The early blooming wisteria and blue violets carried the perfumed fragrances of the Rose of Arlington's powdered bosom, which he longed to lay upon once again if the good Lord ever deigned to again grant him such rest.
 Until their reunion, he knew, the guns would speak of their terrible need.
 And the butchery, so antithetical to womankind, would resume.

-This morning’s interlude was a blessing in a long and difficult campaign that had seen little respite.
+This April morning’s interlude was a blessing in a long and difficult campaign that had seen little respite.
 Unseen birds were heralding their delight in another morning, as if they had never heard the cries of the maimed for their mothers or the thunderous engines of war.
-In these fleeting moments of nature’s glory, with the day’s first caressing breeze rattling leaves and stirring the tall grass, it was almost possible to think of peace…
+In these fleeting moments of nature’s glory, with the day’s first breeze rattling the leaves of silver maples and red oak, it was almost possible to think of peace…

 Jingle of saber and saddle through the trees, followed by a cleared throat close behind.
 “Beggin’ the genr’l’s pardon.
 It is the time agreed upon.”